Telemedicine: The Next Medical Frontier

 Benefits for PatientsNot long ago, telemedicine was used mainly to help the exchange of information between doctors and medical institutions.
 As the technology improves and becomes more accessible, new avenues of diagnosis, monitoring, and treatment are opening up.
 Here are the highlights of how people are benefiting from telemedicine:

 - Patients in rural and underserved communities gain access to quality healthcare.

-- Providing care to patients who travel abroad and may not speak the native language.
+- Patients who travel abroad and may not speak the native language can receive care.

 - Technological advances allow emergency responders to transmit better information from emergency vehicles to emergency room personnel.

 - Video links between medical institutions and nursing homes or patients' homes provide caregivers and patients with immediate access to doctors.

 - Monitoring devices allow homebound patients to transmit their heart rates, blood pressure, glucose levels, and other important data from their homes to their doctor.